EVOGAMI/github-operations/README.md

     I will set up a template for the pull request body.

-- Each pull request should be reviewed by at least one other team member.
+- ~~Each pull request should be reviewed by at least one other team member.~~

-    I will configure the repository to require at least one review before a pull request can be merged.
+    ~~I will configure the repository to require at least one review before a pull request can be merged.~~

-    If you are reviewing a pull request, you should leave comments on the pull request.
+    ~~If you are reviewing a pull request, you should leave comments on the pull request.~~

-    - For art, assign at least one art student to review the pull request.
+    ~~- For art, assign at least one art student to review the pull request.~~

-    - For cs, assign at least one CS student to review the pull request.
+    ~~- For cs, assign at least one CS student to review the pull request.~~

-    - For music, always assign Lyndon.
+    ~~- For music, always assign Lyndon.~~

-        *To Lyndon: assign whoever you want to review your pull requests.
-Sorry for the inconvenience.*
+    Do not assign reviewers for now.
+Communicate on Discord.

 - When reviewing a pull request, you should check the following: